-Master of Science in Finance and Economics (M.S.F.E.)
+The Master of Science in Finance and Economics (MSFE) degree program is also available completely online.

 Consideration may be provided for excellence in previous academic program, GMAT performance, career progression in

 industry and/or in military service.